chettrick/arm-mcu/README.txt

        here, there, and everywhere.
      * 15 April 2013 -- Upgraded binutils to 2.23.2 and gcc to 4.7.3.
 Add
        capability for building a toolchain package for [12]OpenBSD.
-     * 26 July 2013 -- Major rework of the lightweight console library.
-It
+     * 26 July 2013 -- Major rework of the conio lightweight console
-       now uses services from device.c instead of duplicating them.
+       library.
+It now uses services from device.c instead of duplicating them.
 Also cleaned up and rationalized header file includes throught.
 Eliminated some compiler warnings from LPC17xx and STM32F4 peripheral libraries.
+     * 1 August 2013 -- More major rework of the console libraries.
+Added
+       support for OpenOCD semihosting console.
+Added support for using the conio lightweight I/O library with USB and semihosting.

 Git Repository